MateuszNaKodach/coders-board-v2/backend/README.md

 Folders in backend **src** keeps logical separated parts, which are Bounded Contexts pattern from Domain-Driven Design.
 Except of
 `shared-kernel`, which contains code which can be reused between contexts.
 Each BC, which follow CQRS manner, has following subdirectories: write-side and read-side.
+Bounded Contexts CANNOT share code between other bounded contexts - only dependency on shared-kernel is eligible.
-Write-side is an implementation of business rule with rich domain model pattern.
+Bounded Contexts communicate with each other by mean of public-messages and ExternalEventPublisher / ExternalCommandSender Write-side is an implementation of business rule with rich domain model pattern.
 It uses Onion-Architecture layers:
 Domain / Application / Presentation and Infrastructure.
-On the other hand read-side is simple read model and this architecture is no standarized - depends on certain usecase, for example - if use EventStore Projections.
+On the other hand read-side is simple read model and this architecture is no standardized - depends on certain usecase, for example - if use EventStore Projections.
 Read-side is mostly responsible for projections from domain events and presenting it thought HTTP endpoints.
     ```
     ├── inviting-applicants //example of Bounded Context